WasabiThumb/minimessage-js/packages/fetch-translations/README.md

 # @minimessage-js/fetch-translations

-Provides vanilla translations for use in [minimessage-js](https://www.npmjs.com/package/minimessage-js) by sending web requests to the Mojang assets API as needed.
+Provides vanilla translations for use in [minimessage-js](https://www.npmjs.com/package/minimessage-js) by using HTTP requests as needed.
 This is unlike [@minimessage-js/translations](https://www.npmjs.com/package/@minimessage-js/translations), which comes bundled with *every* translation.
 They are designed to be API compatible, with the main difference being that ``get`` will heavily block.
 ``getAsync`` is highly preferred.